atheleon/Warzone-Helper/README.md

 # Warzone-Helper
 Helps with shadow bans and some permanent bans.
-Can be used to expedite the unban process in the game Call of Duty: Modern Warefare.
+Can be used to expedite the unban process in the game Call of Duty: Modern Warfare.

 This is the final release, as of now, for this program.
 You no longer need to close processes or delete files yourself.
 Simply head over to the releases sections, download the executable, run it, follow the isntructions it gives- you are good to go!